nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 With this setup all of the business’s profits are automatically “passed” on to the owner’s personal account.

-Any profits (or losses) coming from the Sole Proprietorship are declared on the [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+Any profits (or losses) coming from the Sole Proprietorship are declared on the <a href="https://www.irs.gov/pub/irs-pdf/f1040sc.pdf" target="_blank">1040-SC Form</a>.

-This is attached to the [federal tax return](https://www.irs.gov/pub/irs-pdf/f1040.pdf) and you’re good to go.
+This is attached to the
+<a href="https://www.irs.gov/pub/irs-pdf/f1040.pdf" target="_blank">federal tax return</a> and you’re good to go.

 With a Sole Proprietorship you are paying Self-Employment tax in addiction to the usual federal, state, and local income taxes based on where you live.